South African Class NG G11 2-6-0+0-6-2: Background

 The challenges of Africa resulted in the regular need for double-heading of steam locomotives on heavy trains.
 While West Africa found its solution in larger 4-6-2 Pacific and 2-8-2 Mikado locomotives at the beginning of the twentieth century, the steeper gradients and tighter curves in South Africa made a different solution necessary.

-On the South African Railways (SAR) narrow gauge lines, that solution was found in 1914 when orders were placed with Beyer, Peacock and Company for a narrow-gauge Garratt locomotive.
+On the South African Railways (SAR) narrow gauge lines, that solution was found in 1914 when orders were placed with Beyer, Peacock & Company for a narrow-gauge Garratt locomotive.
 It was to become the first Garratt to enter SAR service.